redhatsam09/redhatsam09/README.md

 ###

 <h4 align="left">I am Sayandeep Dutta pursing computer science at SRM University.
-Undergraduate freshman with experience in web application penetration testing.
+Undergraduate sophomore with experience in web application penetration testing.
 Passionate about cybersecurity and machine learning.
 Focused and dedicated to research and contribute every day. 🚀</h4>

 ###